 Important Regulations for any vessel proceeding to sea

 There are international regulations which apply to all vessels going to sea, irrespective of size, such as:

 - COLREGS (Convention on the International Regulations for Preventing Collisions at Sea, 1972)

 - SOLAS (International Convention for the Safety of Life at Sea (SOLAS), 1974).

 To assist The Coastguard in locating you in an emergency, consider downloading the Royal Yachting Association’s SafeTrx app or registering your details on the RYA’s SafeTrx website.
 It is HM Coastguard’s official voluntary safety identification scheme.
 It’s a FREE service for owners and skippers of all types of leisure vessels and small craft.
 Signing up to SafeTrx will give HM Coastguard the information that they need to get you an even swifter response in an emergency.

-What is the criteria to register my boat?
+What is the criteria to register my boat in the UK?

 The vessel is under 24 metres Length Overall (LOA).